 It can be daunting, but you can develop a solid understanding of what works best for you and your brand over time.

 All organic posts are work-in-progress images, random thoughts, exchanging posts with other accounts, and links to blog posts as long as you don’t pay to boost them (more on ‘boosting’ later).
 Unless it happens to go viral, organic content can normally hit far fewer eyes than a paid post.

 But you cannot dismiss them altogether.
 Brands can still use organic posts to engage daily with followers.
 Brands can stir conversations through trending questions, share brand photos, highlight user-generated content (UGC), and more.

 But if you want to reach your target market more efficiently and quickly, then revert to paid reach.
-Announcements, sales, and other major information need to be in paid reach.
+Announcements, sales, and other major information need to be within paid reach.

 Therefore, it is not one over the other, but knowing when to use one to optimize your site.
 The end goal is connecting with your audience for conversion.
 If both paid reach and organic reach are not bringing conversions, you need to adjust your digital marketing strategies right away.

 Effectively using digital technology for your business in this global economy is how digital marketing strategies take flight.
 So instead of just going with one strategy, optimize both paid and organic reach to boost your online presence even more.